siran/writing/books/A New Arithmetic/A New Arithmetic - 005 Rotation, Opposition, and Signs.md

 \qquad(d(U,V)=-2uv)
 $$

-is an admissible joining of two positive ultrareals through opposition.
+is an admissible addition of two positive ultrareals through opposition.

 In the first case, the sign belongs to presentation.
 In the second case, the negative term belongs to the relation descriptor.